davidmoten/openapi-codegen/README.md

 Generates server-side and client-side Java classes of OpenAPI v3.0.3 (3.1 support coming bit-by-bit) using Jackson for serialization/deserialization, server-side targets Spring Boot.
 Born out of frustrations with [*openapi-generator*](https://github.com/OpenAPITools/openapi-generator) and can be used standalone or in partnership with that project.

-I suspect the future of this project will be to generate Java clients for APIs rather than server-side (except for one primary target that will be used for unit testing).
-The main reason for this is really the huge number of server-side frameworks that are out there.
-Yet to be decided!

 Try it online [here](https://openapi-codegen.davidmoten.org/prod/site/index.html)!

 **Features**